devmishrs/CurrencyXchange/README.md

 # CurrencyXchange
-This project is on Currency Exchange.
+This simple project is on Currency Exchange.